mark-watson/PythonAIBook/manuscript/Reinforcement_Learning.md

 Reinforcement Learning (RL) is a broad topic and we will only cover aspects RL that I use myself.

+{class: information}
+This is a common theme in this book: if I don't love a topic or I don't have much practical experience with it, I generally don't write about it or cover it lightly with references for further study.
+I used RL a few years ago on a project at Capital One and here I am guiding you on the same learning path that I took prior to working on that project.

 If you enjoy the tutorial material in this chapter I recommend that you consider investing the time in the Coursera RL specialization [https://www.coursera.org/learn/fundamentals-of-reinforcement-learning](https://www.coursera.org/learn/fundamentals-of-reinforcement-learning#instructors) taught by Martha and Adam White.
 There are [50+ RL courses on Coursera](https://www.coursera.org/courses?query=reinforcement%20learning).
 I took the courses taught by Martha and Adam White before starting my RL project at Capital One.